GABRIEL HAINER EVANSOHN

 is a production and experience designer, visual artist and production manager.
 He specializes in creating immersive physical landscapes, large-scale site-specific installations, and cohesive worlds for performers and audiences to inhabit.
 He is a founder of Woodshed Collective, one of America's leading immersive theater companies, and has been their Director of Production and Resident Production Designer since 2006.

-Recently, Gabriel co-conceived, production designed and production managed, Empire Travel Agency for Woodshed Collective.
-ETA was an immersive performance staged throughout lower Manhattan and culminating in a 400-year-old Customs House by the South Street Seaport.
+Previously, with Woodshed, Gabriel co-conceived, production designed and production managed, Empire Travel Agency. an immersive performance staged throughout lower Manhattan, with design and installation in subways, parks, storage units, cars, sidewalks, art galleries and culminating in a 400-year-old Customs House by the South Street Seaport.
 It was named by The Guardian as one of the top 10 New York Theater pieces of 2015, calling it, " Surprising, innovative, and almost impossibly exciting, it was a show whose limited budget was no curb on its boundless imagination."
 The New York Times described it as "…Gloriously inventive and appallingly fun.
 What this play does, perhaps better than any piece since Deborah Warner’s “Angel Project,” is use the city itself as a set...."

 Outside of Woodshed, he was Production Manager for Variety Worldwide leading the renovation of the storied venue, The Diamond Horseshoe and managing the build and installation of their immersive, circus, dinner performance event, The Queen of the Night (2014), at the Paramount Hotel in NYC, directed by Christine Jones.
 He was also the production designer and manager of an immersive workshop of Better for Night, (2015) produced by Randy Weiner, directed by Teddy Bergman and choreographed by Ani Neimann

-He has designed and managed events and performance for corporate clients such as AMC, Bloomberg L.P., and most recently "The Black Label Bacon Strip Show" for Black Label Bacon at the Marquee Nightclub in Las Vegas.
+He has designed and managed events and performance for corporate clients such as AMC, Bloomberg L.P., and "The Black Label Bacon Strip Show" for Black Label Bacon at the Marquee Nightclub in Las Vegas.
+He has done design and management at festivals including Outside Lands, Bonnaroo, Clusterfest, and Lost Lake.
 His installation and designs have been seen at the Institute of Contemporary Art in Boston (Experiment America 2012), and at many various theaters and schools throughout NYC, including the 3LD, 59e59, Incubator Arts Project, Ars Nova, Theater Row, Playwrights Horizons Theater School, Barnard College, and Atlantic Theater Company and Acting School where he worked for 5 years as a production manager and resident scenic and lighting designer.
 He is an experienced carpenter, electrician and special effects technician, and has been a production manager and a technical director at venues throughout NY.

 He was born and raised in New York city and is a graduate of Vassar College.